sttoracle/ORACASB/README.md

 Use the credentials for the Salesforce tenant that has been assigned to you during the workshop.
 Upon log in, you will be asked to confirm that you want to grant access to the Oracle CASB Cloud Service:

 > If you signed-up for your own Salesforce account use the credentials for the user you created in the Prerequisites section's step 3 in the instructions above.

->NOTE: Once logged in, Salesforce may ask you to verify your identity by sending a code to the email address used to sign-up.
+*Once logged in, Salesforce may ask you to verify your identity by sending a code to the email address used to sign-up.
 If so, retrieve the one-time verification code from your email.
-This will not be required if you follow these instructions as part of a workshop where you received an assigned Salesforce Developer account.
+In a workshop context the verification e-mail will be sent to the workshop leader's mailbox .
+Provision will be made in the workshop to forward the verification e-mail to individual participants .*

 ![](images/CASB/01-grant-access.png)